AkshayParale/Angular/README.md

-# basic ng app for practice purposes only
+# Basic ng apps for practice purposes only